Even if you’re not a tuna fan, you’ll love this gorgeous salad. And if you do like tuna, then this will be your favorite way to enjoy it.

 - 1 container spiralized beets

-- 2 tablespoons white or red wine vinegar
+- 2 tbsp white or red wine vinegar

-- Tuna salad (1 can prepared with 1 tablespoon mayo, 1 tablespoon lemon juice, pinch onion powder, chopped red onion, parsley, or however you like)
+- tuna salad (one can, 1 tbsp mayo, 1 tbsp lemon juice, onion powder, red onion, parsley)

 - ¼ cup light mayonnaise